 Reductions in the number of people in our nation’s prisons were not the result of goodwill for incarcerated people, concern for their health and safety, or a concerted effort to end mass incarceration.
 Instead, they were primarily an unintended consequence of court delays and suspension of transfers from local jails early in the pandemic.
 Many of the same factors that snarled our nation’s supply chain and made it more difficult to get appointments for various services also slowed down the process of sending people to prison.

-These delays have already begun to ease.
-As governments adapted to the new normal, they quickly returned to business as usual, and prison and jail populations began creeping back up.
+These delays were temporary, though.
+As governments adapted to the virus, they quickly returned to business as usual, and prison and jail populations began creeping back up.

-The changing nature of the fight against COVID-19 demands that our nation abandon its addiction to mass incarceration.
-The virus is going to remain an ongoing threat.
-The criminal legal system must change to ensure that a short stint in jail or prison does not become a de facto life sentence.
+COVID-19 showed why our nation must abandon its addiction to mass incarceration.
+While the worst of the COVID pandemic appears to be over, the criminal legal system must change to ensure that a short stint in jail or prison does not become a de facto life sentence.